Spicery/gingerdocs/syntax_neutral.rst

 Syntax Neutral
 ==============

-Apart from performance, one of the interesting aspects of the virtual machine is that the input is an easy-to-generate subset of XML.
+Apart from performance, one of the interesting aspects of the Ginger virtual machine is that its input is an easy-to-generate subset of XML.
 For example the equivalent of Pop-11's ``if f( 0 ) then p else q endif( false )`` would be:

 .. code-block:: xml